New Zealand moves to mandate DMARC enforcement

 • Full stack: SPF “-all,” DKIM signing, MTA-STS enforcement, and TLS reporting now sit alongside DMARC.

 The New Zealand Government has recently published the Secure Government Email (SGE) Common Implementation Framework, a blueprint that includes Domain-based Message Authentication, Reporting & Conformance (DMARC) as a new mandatory step across the public sector.
-The move replaces the legacy SEEMail gateway (being decommissioned in 2026) with open standards that stop spoofing at the source and aligns New Zealand with global leaders such as the UK and the US.
+The move replaces the legacy SEEMail gateway (being decommissioned in 2026) with open standards that stop spoofing at the source and align New Zealand with global leaders such as the UK and the US.

 Why DMARC and why now?